-It’s a very common problem and affects about 30% of adult women.
+It’s a very common problem and affects about 30% of adult women and the elderly.

 Most cases are caused by a weakening of the muscles in the pelvic area.
 However, this issue can also develop after giving birth naturally, consuming certain medication or due to several vaginal infections.

 Since its symptoms are uncomfortable and embarrassing, it presents a hygienic and psychological problem for those who suffer from it.